notaryproject/notary/docs/running_a_service.md

 This will build the development Notary Server and Notary Signer images, and start up a containers for the Notary Server, Notary Signer, and the MySQL database that both of them share.
-The MySQL data is stored in a
+The MySQL data is stored in a volume.

 Notary Server and Notary Signer communicate over mutually authenticated TLS (using the self-signed testing certs in the repository), and Notary Server